-This is used for product types such as tablets, capsules, pessaries, suppositories (Strength Pattern 1a below), sachets, ampoules or vials containi ng powders or granules etc. (solid dosage forms) and those presented with a metered dose valve such as inhalers and sprays.
+This is used for product types such as tablets, capsules, pessaries, suppositories (Strength Pattern 1a in Appendix A: Product Patterns), sachets, ampoules or vials containing powders or granules etc. (solid dosage forms) and those presented with a metered dose valve such as inhalers and sprays.

-5.2.2.
-Example diagrams for CD (precisely) presentation strength
+Example diagrams for CD (precisely) presentation strength Stated template view:

-Figure 33: Clinical drug, presentation strength, stated template view
+Figure 35: Clinical drug, presentation strength, stated template view

-Examples: single active ingredient product: stated view followed by the inferred view that shows the parent concepts associated with the product:
+Examples: single active ingredient product: stated view followed by the inferred view that shows the proximal parent concepts associated with the product:

-Figure 34: Clinical drug, presentation strength, example stated view
+Figure 36: Clinical drug, presentation strength, example stated view

-Figure 35: Clinical drug, presentation strength, example inferred view
+Figure 37: Clinical drug, presentation strength, example inferred view

-5.2.3.
 Attributes of CD (precisely) (presentation strength)

-The Clinical Drug (CD precisely) (presentation) concept is defined by three attributes and a set of substance/strength attributes:
+The Clinical Drug (CD precisely) (presentation) concept is defined by three attributes and a set of substance/ strength attributes:

+Semantic tag clinical drug)

+Definition status 90000000000073002 Sufficiently defined concept definition status

+Exceptions

+Attribute 41111 manufactured d Range

+• < 736542009 Pharmaceutical dose form

+Cardinality

+• 11

+Notes

+This attribute describes a grouping dose form concept for the medicinal product, where the grouping is the intended site for administration of the dose form of the product

+Attribute 76303 presentation 32000 Has unit of Range

+presentation • < 732935002 Unit of presentation

+Cardinality

+• 01

+Notes

-Semantic tag (clinical drug) Definition status 90000000000073002 Sufficiently defined concept definition status (core metadata concept) • Exceptions: none identified Attribute: Has manufactured dose form Range: 736542009 Pharmaceutical dose form (dose form) Cardinality: 11 This is the finished dose form that a medicinal product is presented in by the manufacturer, before any transformation into an administrable dose form has taken place Attribute: Has unit of presentation Range: < 732935002 Unit of presentation (unit of presentation) Cardinality: 01 This is the countable entity in which the clinical drug is presented.
-See the separate section on Unit_of_Presentation for further details, and SNOMED CT Medicinal Product Model Specification v3.0#Appendix_A for the various patterns of use of the unit of presentation concept
+This is the countable entity in which the clinical drug is presented See Appendix A: Product Patterns for the various patterns of use for the unit of presentation

-Range: < 260299005 Number (qualifier value) Cardinality: 11 This attribute should always be present and valued One relationship group containing one instance of each of the following attributes is required for each precise active ingredient Range: < 105590001 Substance (substance) Cardinality: 1 This is a SNOMED CT Medicinal Product Model Specification v3.0#Prec_Act_Ing substance that the concept contains.
-In each group, only one precise active ingredient substance is stated Range: < 105590001 Substance (substance) Cardinality: 11 This is the SNOMED CT Medicinal Product Model Specification v3.0#BoSS that the concept uses.
-In each group, only one precise active ingredient substance is stated.
-The basis of strength substance is always stated explicitly, even when it is the same as the precise active ingredient substance Range: < 260299005 Number (qualifier value) Cardinality: 11 Range: < 767524001 Unit of measure (qualifier value) Cardinality: 11 Range: < 260299005 Number (qualifier value) Cardinality: 11 Range: < 767524001 Unit of measure (qualifier value) Cardinality: 11
+39005 Count of Range

+base of active in igredient INT (integer)

+Cardinality

+• 11

+Note

+This attribute provides the number of base active ingredient substances present in the medicinal product

+Role Group Attribute 762949000 Has Range

+One role group precise active ingredient • < 105590001 Substance

+is required for each precise Cardinality (within role group)

+active • 11

+ingredient Notes

+This is a precise active ingredient substance that the concept contains.
+In each role group, only one precise active ingredient substance is stated

+Attribute Range

+732943007 Has

+basis of strength • < 105590001 Substance

+substance - m m /

+Substance Cardinality (within role group)

+• 11

+Notes

+This is the basis of strength substance that the concept uses.

+In each role group, only one precise active ingredient substance is stated.

+The basis of strength substance is always stated explicitly, even when it is the

+same as the precise active ingredient substance

+1

+Attribute Range

+1142135004 ~~~/\

+Has presentation DEC (decimal)

+strength Cardinality (within role group)

+numerator

+value • 11

+Attribute Range

+732945000 Has

+presentation < 767524001 Unit of measure (qualifier value)

+strength numerator unit

+numerator unit Cardinality (within role group)

+1.1

+• 11

+Attribute Range

+1142136003

+Has DEC (decimal)

+presentation strength Cardinality (within role group)

+denominator

+value • 11

+Attribute Range

+732947008 Has

+presentation < 767524001 Unit of measure (qualifier value)

+strength denominator

+unit Cardinality (within role group)

+• 11

+ents that have two or more active ingredient substances that are modifications of the same base substance

-For concepts that have two or more active ingredient substances that are modifications of the same base substance where MP precisely concepts are required, and for single ingredient product concepts where the active substance is an ingredient in these multiple modification multi-ingredient products, the following extra ingredient count attribute will be required:
+For concepts that have two or more active ingredient substances that are modifications of the same base substance and where MP precisely concepts are required, and for single ingredient product concepts where the active substance is an ingredient in these multiple modification multi-ingredient products, the following extra ingredient count attribute will be required in order to support correct relationships generated by the MRCM:

-Attribute: Count of base and modification pair Range: < 260299005 Number (qualifier value) Cardinality: 11 · ·
+Attribute 1142141006 Count of base and modification pair Range

+INT (integer)

+Cardinality

+• 11